Laser Dentistry in Pasadena, TX

 • Less post-operative pain and swelling

-• Less damage to surrounding tissue
+• Less damage to the surrounding tissue

 • Reduced need for medications or antibiotics after treatment

-Laser Dentistry Is Not Painful
+Laser Dentistry Candidates

 Types Of Lasers Used In Laser Dentistry